 Install the Provider on the VMM server

-- In Installation, accept the default installation location for the Provider and select Install.
+- Installation.
+Accept the default installation location for the Provider and select Install.

 - Specify the Azure Site Recovery subscription, and the vault name (ContosoVMVault).
 Specify a friendly name for the VMM server, to identify it in the vault.

-- In Proxy Settings, select Connect directly to Azure Site Recovery without a proxy.
+- Proxy Settings.
+Select Connect directly to Azure Site Recovery without a proxy.

 - Accept the default location for the certificate that's used to encrypt data.
 Encrypted data will be decrypted when you fail over.

-- In Synchronize cloud metadata, select Sync cloud meta data to Site Recovery portal.
+- Synchronize cloud metadata.
+Select Sync cloud meta data to Site Recovery portal.
 This action needs to happen only once on each server.
 Then, select Register.

 - After the server is registered in the vault, select Finish.